 The selections that make up this exhibit inevitably pose the same questions that arise whenever one attempts to determine the characteristics of a fine press work.

 From their beginnings in the second third of the 19th century, railroads symbolized the rapid growth of this nation.
-The Special Collections Research Center at Syracuse University Library is home to the papers of a number of railroad companies.
+The Special Collections Research Center at Syracuse University Libraries are home to the papers of a number of railroad companies.

 As part of a visual book assignment, Conservation Librarian Peter Verheyen presented my 2-D Problem-Solving class with an informative discussion of artists' books.

-The Syracuse University Library's Department of Special Collections is pleased to announce its third biennial book arts exhibit.
+The Syracuse University Libraries' Department of Special Collections is pleased to announce its third biennial book arts exhibit.

-35 years ago, Carl and Amelia Dorr made a remarkable contribution to the Syracuse University Library.
-Since their graduation from the university in 1900, the couple had busily collected all sorts of campaign memorabilia.
+35 years ago, Carl and Amelia Dorr made a remarkable contribution to the Syracuse University Libraries.
+Since their graduation from the University in 1900, the couple had busily collected all sorts of campaign memorabilia.

-This exhibit, prepared by the Department of Special Collections and the Preservation Department of the Syracuse University Library, culminates the work of 2 foundation classes from Syracuse University's School of Visual and Performing Arts
+This exhibit, prepared by the Department of Special Collections and the Preservation Department of the Syracuse University Libraries, culminates the work of 2 foundation classes from Syracuse University's School of Visual and Performing Arts.